-All students and staff receive education and training to maintain good hygiene and behave in ways that reduce the spread of disease.
-(See Transmission Routes and Prevention Measures.)
+All students and staff receive education and training about how good hygiene and individual actions reduce the spread of disease and protect everyone in the community from illness or death.
+Appendix II: Transmission Routes and Prevention Measures outlines the individual actions for the safety of our community.
 Examples include handwashing, wearing a face covering, respiratory etiquette, and avoiding public settings when ill.
 All staff and students follow Standard Precautions (See Appendix III) to reduce body fluid exposure, and should report any body fluid contacts with broken skin, mucous membranes (in the nose, mouth or eyes) or through puncture wounds (such as human bites and needle stick injuries) to the school nurse and/or school administrator.

-Hand hygiene is critically important.
-Frequent and thorough hand washing is the number one way to prevent the spread of communicable diseases.
+Hand hygiene is important.
+Frequent and thorough hand washing is a critical way to prevent the spread of communicable diseases.
 When done correctly, hand washing will help students, school staff and visitors avoid spreading and receiving germs.